enigmosity/learn-aws/developer-associate/exam-questions.md

 ## CodeCommit

-- migrate a Gut repo to CodeCommit by: cloning, mirroring migrating all or some branches.
+- migrate a Git repo to CodeCommit by: cloning, mirroring migrating all or some branches.
 Can also migrate local unversioned content to CodeCommit
 - can migrate to CodeCommit from other version control systems, but need to migrate to Git first
+- HTTPS connections require Git creds which IAM users can generate themselves in IAM, or an AWS access key.
+Repository users must configure credential helper included in AWS CLI.
+Root or federated users must use HTTPS.
+Git creds are easiest for repo setup and use.
+    - SSH connections require users to generate a public-privte key pair, store the public key, associate the public key with their IAM user, config known hosts file on local and create and maintain a config file on local machines.
+More complex that HTTPS and git creds.
+    - HTTPS auth method: static username and password. works with all OS supported by CodeCommit.
+Compatible with IDEs and other dev tolls supporting git creds

 ## Route 53

 - *weighted routing* lets you associate multiple resources with a single domain or subdomain name, and choose how much traffic is routed to each resource.
+    - when combined with an ELB, you can progressibly scale the weighted routing over time, so that more customers are served the new version after initial testing.

 ## VPC